Center Closings & Delays

 PIC works hard to stay open in inclement weather, but we must balance the needs of both families and staff.

 COVID-19 makes the decision-making process significantly more complicated.
 The greatest pandemic consideration is around the ability to safely staff all of our classrooms.
-Typically, when PIC is open during snow, we must move staff around to cover teachers who, due to commuting or child care difficulties, are not able to make it in, or who need to leave early.
-During COVID-19, we do not want to break the cohort model that has so carefully been kept to since July, making it impossible for us to move teachers between classrooms.
+We work hard to cover teachers who, due to commuting or child care difficulties, are not able to make it in, or who need to leave early.

 - We will rely (and always have) on SEPTA’s operation because many PIC staff rely on public transportation.